ColoradoSchoolOfMines/OreCart-App/README.md

 The master monorepo for all OreCart app software!
 The OreCart app includes a backend made with [FastAPI](https://fastapi.tiangolo.com) and a crossplatform mobile app made with [React-Native](https://reactnative.dev).

-For full documentation and project details, please see our Google Drive (contributors can gain access by talking with the leads).
+For full documentation and project details, please see the Google Drive (ask leads for access) and [orecart.github.io](https://orecart.github.io).
 The frontend and backend folders have READMEs with more information about developing in each as well.

 ## General Environment Setup